kubedb/docs/docs/guides/singlestore/reconfigure/reconfigure-steps/index.md

 # Reconfigure SingleStore Cluster Database

-This guide will show you how to use `KubeDB` Enterprise operator to reconfigure a MySQL Cluster.
+This guide will show you how to use `KubeDB` Ops-manager operator to reconfigure a SingleStore Cluster.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- Install `KubeDB` Community and Enterprise operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` Provisioner and Ops-manager operator in your cluster following the steps [here](/docs/setup/README.md).

 - You should be familiar with the following `KubeDB` concepts:
 - [SingleStore](/docs/guides/singlestore/concepts/singlestore.md)